 I study composing as a mobile, dynamic process that is constantly adapted by users in localized contexts (Fraiberg, 2010; Sun, 2012).
-More specifically, I’m interested in the ways people, and in particular people who speak English as a second (or third, fourth, etc.) language, move or “shuttle” (Canagarajah, 2013) between languages, platforms, tools, communities, and web spaces simultaneously to accomplish tasks.
+More specifically, I’m interested in the ways people navigate and adapt communication among languages, platforms, tools, communities, and web spaces simultaneously.
 My goal through this work is not to “assist” individuals as they make linguistic transitions, but rather to help researchers pay attention to the writing practices of multilinguals in order to learn from them.
-To do this, I employ a variety of methods and methodologies to study multilingual digital writing practices.
+To do this, I employ a variety of methods and methodologies to study multilingual digital writing and design.

-My work is published in Composition Forum, College Composition and Communication, the Journal of Usability Studies, and Technical Communication.
-As part of this work, I've been awarded the Sweetland Digital Rhetoric Collaborative Book Prize, the inaugural 2012 Hawisher and Selfe Caring for the Future Award, the 2014 Pearson's Technology Innovator's Award, and the Scholars for the Dream Award funded by the Conference on College Composition and Communication.
+My work is published in Technical Communication Quarterly, College Composition and Communication, the Journal of Usability Studies, and Technical Communication, among other journals and edited collections.
+As part of this work, I've been awarded the Sweetland Digital Rhetoric Collaborative Book Prize, the inaugural 2012 Hawisher and Selfe Caring for the Future Award, the Council for Programs in Technical and Scientific Communication Diversity Scholarship, and the Scholars for the Dream Award funded by the Conference on College Composition and Communication.
 These awards are reflections of my commitment to ethical and rigorous scholarship, practical pedagogies, and collaboration.